 Huperzine A (Huperzia Serrata Extract) – This semi-synthetic compound packs a powerful punch in tiny doses, improving memory and cognition by inhibiting acetylcholinesterase, the enzyme responsible for acetylcholine breakdown.
 More on Huperzine A.

-Qualia Mind Review: The Slimmer, Cheaper-ish Option
+Qualia Mind Review: Formula Analysis

 Yes, it’s true: Qualia Mind is a massive nootropic supplement.

-Stacking up to 28 ingredients, Qualia Mind requires a hefty 7-capsule serving size to meet its formula’s dosage requirements.
+With its sizable formula, Qualia Mind requires a hefty 7-capsule serving size to meet its formula’s dosage requirements.
 And, of course, those 7-capsule servings require a hefty price tag (see “Pricing” section below) to fund such an ambitious product.
 Yet, even so… Qualia Mind is the slimmer and cheaper Qualia option, as compared to Qualia: Step One and Step Two.

 But I think this actually works in Qualia Mind’s favor.
 (Maybe.)